 That being said, you will need to get from Cairo to Luxor for your cruise.
 There are two main options.
 You can fly or take the overnight train.
 The overnight train has the added bonus of also covering one-night accommodation.
 However, it probably won’t be a great sleep.
 Flying direct is quick and easy and allows you to fit more into your schedule.
 Since they both cost about $100, I suggest flying so you have a bit of extra time in Luxor to explore the market and area when you land.
 Plus, by flying you are ensuring that you have the time in the morning to get up early (before your Nile cruise starts) for a hot air balloon ride over the Valley of the Kings- one of the biggest highlights of an Egypt vacation.
 As for getting from Aswan to Cairo at the end of the trip, you’ll need to fly.
 As mentioned earlier, domestic flights can be quite cheap if you book early enough.

 In terms of getting to and from the airports, I highly recommend booking a hotel that offers a pick-up service.
-This service usually costs around $10.
-The taxis at the airport are very aggressive and significantly more expensive than they should be.
+This service usually costs around $10 – $30.
+The taxi drivers at the airport are very aggressive and significantly more expensive than they should be.
 Should you need a taxi in Cairo, make sure to agree upon a rate ahead of time or make sure they turn on the meter.
 Taxis that use the meter are incredibly affordable.

 Since this itinerary also includes a Nile River cruise, you will only require 4 nights in a hotel: 3 in Cairo and 1 in Luxor if you choose to fly rather than take the overnight train.
 For four nights in Egypt, I estimate your costs to be $350.